mudita/MuditaOS/harmony_changelog.md

 * Added update instruction screen at end of onboarding
 * Added update instruction screen in Settings
 * Added volume setting for Focus Timer application
-* Added label with the name of the application on the countdown screens
-* Added What's New section shown after update

 ### Changed / Improved
 * Changed the refresh rate of the progress bar screen